luabind/luabind/doc/build-options.rst

     support it.
 And whether support for C++11 scoped enums can be enabled.

 ``BUILD_TESTING``
-    Whether (they must be run manually in any case).
+    Whether to generate build files for the unit tests (they must be run manually in any case).

 ``LUABIND_BUILD_HEADER_TESTS``
     Enable this for (many) additional compilation tests: Each of Luabind’s